fgregoretti/Cpp-AIF/doc/data_structure.md

 `std::vector<Transitions<FLOAT_TYPE,4>*> b0;`

-if **$N_u=4$** and assuming that, regarding first hidden state factor, control states determine transitions from one state to another we need to create a transition matrix for each control state:
+if **$N_u=4$** and assuming that, regarding the first hidden state factor, control states determine transitions from one state to another we need to create a transition matrix for each control state:

 ```c++
 for (unsigned int a = 0; a < Nu; a++) {